 Does their tone fit your brand?

-Convince & Convert also talk about this over on their blog.
+Holly Hamann of Tap Influence wrote a guest blog for Convince & Convert where she talks about this.
 You need to dive a little deeper into their posts to get how well aligned they are with your brand.
 Just because they are travel photographers doesn’t mean they are ideal for all hospitality businesses.
 If you are a young, edgy and provocative brand, you might be better aligned with backpackers that post about street art and food trucks than you would be with a family blogger.
 Make sure to check their other paid promotions to see what kind of brands they work with, and how well these campaigns seem to be performing.
 Again, don’t be afraid to ask for stats on specific posts.

 What is their engagement like?